Theresa Earle: Life

-Earle was born in 1836 in London into the Villiers family Villiers family.
+Earle was born in 1836 in London into the Villiers family.
 She was invited to serve at Queen Victoria's court but refused in 1856.
 Her family gave her the nickname of "Radical Theresa".

 She and her husband moved to a new house in Cobham in Surrey called Woodlands, although she had a house in London too.
 There, she turned her interest to gardening and her creation was admired.
 She had help from one gardener and his boy assistant.

 In 1897 her gardening guide Pot-Pourri from a Surrey Garden was published.
 She had been encouraged to write this by friends and had been supported by her niece Constance Lytton who typed some of the text.
 The book sold quickly and well and in one of the later editions Constance Lytton added a section of Japanese flower arranging.

 In 1899 she published "More Pot-pourri from a Surrey Garden" which was by "Mrs. C.W.
 Earle".
 There were eventually three Pot-purri books and they were said to be the model for the early books of Gertrude Jekyll.
 Jekyll became a friend of hers.
 There were no more of her own gardening books but she collaborated with Ethel Case on two others.
 Her last two books were about her family history and her biography.

 Earle died at her home, Woodlands, in Cobham in 1925.